STEVEN L. HIGGS

 Selected Professional Honors

-- Graduate of the T.C.
-Williams School of Law, University of Richmond, Virginia (J.D., 1983), where Mr. Higgs was a member of the National Moot Court Team and the Moot Court Board.
+• Graduate of the T.C.
+Williams School of Law, University of Richmond, Virginia (J.D., 1983), where Mr. Higgs was a member of the National Moot Court Team and the Moot Court Board, and was a contributor to the University of Richmond Law Review.

 Selected Professional Activities

-- Frequent lecturer on bankruptcy law, creditors' rights law, legal ethics and real estate foreclosures for Virginia Continuing Legal Education (Virginia CLE) and other CLE providers, with more than 50 separate presentations presentations to local, statewide and national audiences of legal professionals during the past 20 years.
+• Frequent lecturer on bankruptcy law, creditors' rights law, legal ethics and real estate foreclosures for Virginia Continuing Legal Education (Virginia CLE) and other CLE providers, with more than 50 separate presentations presentations to local, statewide and national audiences of legal professionals over the past 30 years.

-- Author or co-author of over 80 articles, lecture outlines, chapters and books on bankruptcy law, creditors' rights law, legal ethics and real estate foreclosures, including five Virginia Law Foundation Handbooks:
+• Author or co-author of 100 articles, lecture outlines, chapters and books on bankruptcy law, creditors' rights law, legal ethics and real estate foreclosures, including six Attorneys Practice Handbooks published by the Virginia Law Foundation:

-- Commentator in the legal and popular press on bankruptcy law and on the Fair Debt Collection Practices Act, including articles published in The Daily Record (Baltimore, Maryland), Virginia Lawyers Weekly, and the Blue Ridge Business Journal.
+• Commentator in the legal and popular press on bankruptcy law and on the Fair Debt Collection Practices Act, including articles published in The Daily Record (Baltimore, Maryland), Virginia Lawyers Weekly, the Blue Ridge Business Journal, and the Valley Business Front.

 Selected Community Service Activities